Why do Teeth Turn Yellow and What can You Do about It?

 Naturally, each of these methods varies in its cost, effectiveness and ease of use.
 Generally speaking, home treatments won’t be as effective on badly stained teeth as professional treatments.

 If you’re considering using a home teeth whitening kit, check out our full article on whitening kits to help you choose the right one for you.
+We have featured a couple of popular kits below so you can get an idea of what to expect.

 Get professional whitening